 [18] This conclusion was "based on an unreasonable determination of the facts in light of the evidence presented in the State court proceeding."
 28 U.S.C. § 2254(d)(2).
-To be sure, Dr. Briggs's report did state that Detrich earned scores on neuropsychological tests that were "in the normal range of neuropsychological functioning."
-But the state court failed to mention a critical part of Dr. Briggs's assessment: his report later makes clear that this reflected a "recovered picture," as "improvement in function occurs as time (and sobriety) from the incidents [of head injuries and drug use] increase."
-Significantly, the report indicated that Detrich scored 25 on a scale for which 0-26 represented "normal" neuropsychological functioning.
-In other words, over ten years after the crime, at the time of these tests, Detrich's neuropsychological functioning was just two points shy of abnormal.
-Thus, considering Dr. Briggs's finding of "normal" functioning in context, along with his statement that this represented a "recovered picture," the most reasonable inference is that Detrich's neuropsychological functioning was not normal at the time of the crime.
+To be sure, Dr. Briggs's report did state that Detrich earned scores on two neuropsychological tests that were "in the normal range of neuropsychological functioning."
+These results, however, in isolation, do not represent Dr. Briggs's medical opinion of Detrich's overall psychological presentation.

+To the contrary, the report indicates that Detrich's "normal . . . performance" reflected a "recovered picture," as "improvement in function occurs as time (and sobriety) from the incidents [of head injuries and drug use] increase."
+Significantly, the report indicated that Detrich scored 25 on the General Neuropsychological Deficit Scale (GNDS), a psychological measure used to differentiate brain-damaged from normal subjects.
+The GNDS produces a summary score based on 42 variables that identify the major areas of neuropsychological functioning.
+Zero to 25 represents "normal" neuropsychological functioning, while a score of 26-40 represents mild impairment.
+See Deborah Wolfson & Ralph M. Reitan, Cross-Validation of the General Neuropsychological Deficit Scale (GNDS), 10 Archives Clinical Neuropsychol.
+125, 125-26 (1995).
+In other words, more than ten years after the crime, at the time of these tests, Detrich's neuropsychological functioning was just one point shy of abnormal.
+Thus, considering Dr. Briggs's finding of "normal" functioning in context, along with his statement that this represented a "recovered picture," the only reasonable inference is that Detrich's neuropsychological functioning was not normal at the time of the crime.
+Moreover, the report states that Detrich's "mild neuropsychological deficits" represent a "very significant psychological factor" that, when combined with his "emotional status," and when impaired by the effects of alcohol, would cause an "overall greater impairment in function" than Detrich's testing results would indicate.